prismv/DB48X-on-DM42/doc/calc-help/constants.md

 Fine-structure constant.
 In physics, the fine-structure constant, also known as the Sommerfeld constant, commonly denoted by α (the Greek letter alpha), is a fundamental physical constant which quantifies the strength of the electromagnetic interaction between elementary charged particles.
+It is measured by observing the recoil frequency of atoms, like cesium or rubidium, when they absorb a photon, essentially gauging how strongly the atoms recoil, which provides an accurate determination of the constant's value using high precision measurements achieved through techniques like matter-wave interferometry.

 It is a dimensionless quantity, independent of the system of units used, which is related to the strength of the coupling of an elementary charge `qe` with the electromagnetic field.
-It is a measured quantity:
+Its measured value is:
 ```rpl
     11 SIG  α=0.00729735256434
 ```